samikamal21/Shiny-Bot/README.md

 - Non-shiny Pokemon RGB value, ex: (115, 73, 105)
 - Window coordinates of what pixel you want to check. ex: (410, 243)

 *Note that the bot will automically move the screen to (0,0), which is the top left of your screen.
-So first make sure to have the bot move your game window to (0,0) using the Shinybot.moveWindow(windowName, posX, posY)
+So first make sure to have the bot move your game window to (0,0) using the Shinybot.moveWindow(windowName, posX, posY) method.

-In order to figure out out the RGB value and window coordinates for the bot to check, open the idle shell in python and write the following:
+Next, in order to figure out out the RGB value and window coordinates for the bot to check, open the idle shell in python and write the following:
 - import pyautogui
 - pyautogui.displayMousePosition()
 <p align="center">